Aura vs Identity Guard 2025: Honest Comparison Reveals Shocking Results

 Finally, an extra bit of temptation to use Aura comes in the fact that Aura offers promo and discount codes, a 2-week free trial, and a 60-day money-back guarantee if you don’t like it.
 Only 2 weeks on the trial is a bit stingy compared to other services out there, but it’s a lot better than nothing.

-Aura vs Identity Guard unsurprisingly, compare very well to each other.
-Equally unsurprisingly, Aura’s identity theft wins out in every category except ease of use.
+Aura and Identity Guard are both top-rated identity theft protection services, but Aura comes out ahead in every category except ease of use.
 I’m honestly kind of surprised that they haven’t phased out Identity Guard entirely, and given existing customers a free upgrade or some peace of mind, because that’s essentially what Aura is: an upgrade over Identity Guard.
 It has the same great identity monitoring, more features like VPN, antivirus, and parental controls, more breadth in the insurance, and a similar (and in some places cheaper!) pricing structure.

 There’s really no reason to stick with Identity Guard over Aura, and that’s impressive.
 Identity Guard was already my favorite identity theft protection service, so having something out there that is just “Identity Guard, but better” is very nice.